abugher/control-center/README.md

-This repo is a high level view of how I run operations on my home network.
+This repo is how I run operations on my home network.
+It consists of several
-It consists of several subprojects:
+subprojects:

 * *ansible* - This is where most of the action happens.
 Each role has a subproject.
 (Sub-sub-project.)
 * *certificate\_authority* - Tools for being a CA, operational state of my own CA, and signed certificates for my hosts.